-In cases where a staff response to an individual Council member request involves written materials which may be of interest to other Council members, the City Administrator will provide copies of the material all other Council members.
-In making this judgment, the City Administrator will consider whether the information is significant, new, otherwise not available to the Council, or of interest to the Council.
+In cases where a staff response to an individual Council member request involves written materials which may be of interest to other Council members, the City Manager will provide copies of the material to all other Council members.
+In making this judgment, the City Manager will consider whether the information is significant, new, otherwise not available to the Council, or of interest to the Council.

-E. Restrictions on Political involvement by staff
+E. Restrictions on Political Involvement by Staff

 Local governments are non-partisan entities.
-Reflected within the Council-Manager form of government is a principal of professional staff that formulates recommendations in compliance with Council policy and for the good of the community and is not influenced by political factors.
+Reflected within the Council/Manager form of government is an expectation for a professional staff that formulates recommendations in compliance with Council policy and for the good of the community and is not influenced by political factors.
 For this reason, it is very important to understand the restrictions of staff in any level of political involvement through campaigns, fund-raisers, or other means.